txaiwieser/TWSpriteKitUtils/README.markdown

 ## Easy to use SpriteKit controls

+TWControls is a project that attempts to provide an easy-to-use API to perform actions based on user interaction (SpriteKit).
+It provides controls like Buttons and Switches.
+Is written in pure Swift and uses closures to perform actions triggered by the controls.

 * TWControl: A base class with handlers for UIControlEvents.
 * TWButton: Subclass of TWControl that implements a complete button for SpriteKit.
 * TWSwitch: Subclass of TWControl that implements a complete switch for SpriteKit.